newtonyan/portfolio-svelte-kit/src/routes/(getting-started)/work-experience/+page.md

 	title: "Analyst Programmer",
 	jobDuties: [
 		"Developed responsive web application with Vue.js",
-		"Developed a REST API using Spring framework", "Collaborated with end-users to define application requirements" ]
+		"Assisted in the development of the REST API using Spring Boot", "Collaborated with end-users to define application requirements" ]
 });